Miguel Rojas Player Props: Dodgers vs. Reds

-Miguel Rojas -- 1-for-2 with an RBI in his most recent game -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Luke Weaver on the hill, on July 29 at 9:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.161 batting average in his past 10 games), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Dodger Stadium, Sunday at 4:10 PM ET.

-In his previous appearance, he went 1-for-2 with an RBI against the Reds.
+In his most recent game he had a hitless performance (0-for-3) against the Reds.

 Miguel Rojas Game Info & Props vs. the Reds